asaadco/beecast/README.md

 # BeeCast
-A Collaborative Video Streaming System
+A Collaborative Video Streaming System that enables users with poor connection to collaborate to watch a video in high definition while eliminating redundant segment requests that may already exist within the Local Area Network.

 ## Getting Started